 The medial malleolus is the bony bit on the inside of the ankle.
-A stress fracture of the medial malleolus can occur but is very rare.
-It cause pain on the inside of the ankle which is exacerbated by activity.
+A stress fracture of the medial malleolus is rare, causing gradual onset pain on the inside of the ankle.

 Medial malleolus stress fracture symptoms

 Symptoms of a medial malleolus stress fracture include: